-Did you know that there is an old medieval Christmas saying that if you eat a mince pie on each of the 12 days of Christmas you will have good luck and happiness for the next 12 months?
-What are you waiting for – there’s still time to bake a batch before Christmas Day!
+Did you know that there is an old medieval Christmas saying that if you eat a Christmas mince pie on each of the 12 days of Christmas you will have good luck and happiness for the next 12 months?
+What are you waiting for - there's still time to bake a batch before Christmas Day!

 I’ve mentioned the tradition of eating one mince pie on each of the 12 days of Christmas.
 But there’s another tradition that is just as important.
 Santa loves mince pies (why do you think he’s so fat?) and you should leave one out for him on Christmas Eve while he’s delivering the presents.
 And don’t forget a carrot for his reindeer!